National Budget Circular 556

 • Annual Procurement Plan for FY 2019 - ( January 2019 )

 Vl.
-QMS Certification of at least one core process by an international certifying body (ICB)
+QMS Certification of at least one (1) core process by any of the certifying bodies (CB)

 - Work Instructions Manual

 Vll.
 System of Ranking Delivery Units for FY 2020 PBB